AlienGen/Biome-documentation/source/gettingstarted.rst

 a company.
 But having the perfect application that will fit the needs is not an easy task.
 That's why, Biome was developed to test the requirements faster and move faster to the solution that will fit the needs.

-This framework is inspired by JSF (Java server faces) an awesome framework developed internally by a french company called Free SAS.
+This framework is inspired by JSF (Java Server Faces) and an awesome framework developed internally by a french company called Free SAS.

 Quick-start guide